Loddon, Norfolk

 The Quick Verdict

-Loddon is a delightful small market town in the Chet Valley, 12 miles south-east of Norwich.
+Loddon is a small market town in the Chet Valley, 12 miles south-east of Norwich.
 The River Chet flows through the town, connecting to the River Yare and the Norfolk Broads, giving Loddon a waterside character that sets it apart from Norfolk’s other inland market towns.
 The town centre around Bridge Street and the High Street features a mix of Georgian and older buildings housing independent shops, cafés, and essential services.
 What makes Loddon special is its combination of genuine Broads access, affordable property, and a community that actively works to keep the town lively.
-The Loddon Festival, regular community events, and an impressive range of clubs and activities for a town of its size create a social fabric that welcomes newcomers.
+The Loddon Festival, regular community events, and a wide range of clubs and activities for a town of its size make it easy for newcomers to find their feet.
 For anyone wanting the Norfolk Broads lifestyle without Broads prices, Loddon is a smart choice.

 What Are Property Prices Like in Loddon?